Educational assessment: Types

-Placement, formative, summative and diagnostic
+Placement, formative, summative, and diagnostic

-Assessment is often divided into initial, formative, and summative categories for the purpose of considering different objectives for assessment practices.
+Assessment is often divided into initial, formative, and summative categories to address different objectives of assessment practices.

 (1) Placement assessment – Placement evaluation may be used to place students according to prior achievement or level of knowledge, or personal characteristics, at the most appropriate point in an instructional sequence, in a unique instructional strategy, or with a suitable teacher conducted through placement testing, i.e. the tests that colleges and universities use to assess college readiness and place students into their initial classes.
 Placement evaluation, also referred to as pre-assessment, initial assessment, or threshold knowledge test (TKT), is conducted before instruction or intervention to establish a baseline from which individual student growth can be measured.
-This type of assessment is used to know what the student's skill level is about the subject, it can also help the teacher to explain the material more efficiently.
+This type of assessment is used to determine the student's skill level in the subject and can also help the teacher explain the material more effectively.
 These assessments are generally not graded.

 (2) Formative assessment – This is generally carried out throughout a course or project.
-It is also referred to as "educative assessment," which is used to help learning.
-In an educational setting, a formative assessment might be a teacher (or peer) or the learner (e.g., through a self-assessment), providing feedback on a student's work and would not necessarily be used for grading purposes.
+It is also referred to as "educative assessment", which is used to help learning.
+In an educational setting, a formative assessment might be conducted by a teacher (or peer) or by the learner (e.g., through a self-assessment), providing feedback on a student's work and would not necessarily be used for grading purposes.
 Formative assessments can take the form of diagnostic, standardized tests, quizzes, oral questions, or draft work.
-Formative assessments are carried out concurrently with instructions and the results may count.
-The formative assessments aim is to see if the students understand the instruction before doing a summative assessment.
+Formative assessments are conducted concurrently with instruction, and the results may count.
+The formative assessment aims to determine whether students understand the instruction before conducting a summative assessment.

 (3) Summative assessment – This is generally carried out at the end of a course or project.
-In an educational setting, summative assessments are typically used to assign students a course grade, and are evaluative.
-Summative assessments are made to summarize what the students have learned in order to know whether they understand the subject matter well.
-This type of assessment is typically graded (e.g. pass/fail, 0–100) and can take the form of tests, exams or projects.
+In an educational setting, summative assessments are typically used to assign students a course grade and are evaluative in nature.
+Summative assessments are used to summarize what students have learned and determine whether they understand the subject matter well.
+This type of assessment is typically graded (e.g., pass/fail, 0–100) and can take the form of tests, exams, or projects.
 Summative assessments are basically used to determine whether a student has passed or failed a class.
 A criticism of summative assessments is that they are reductive, and learners discover how well they have acquired knowledge too late for it to be of use.